Guide to Register Labuan Private Foundation

 f.
 Council members supervise Officers of the foundation.
 The council’s decision must be in line with the objectives and purposes for which the foundation was established

 b.
-Acts as service provider to the foundation and performs a compliant agent function and acts as a conduit between Foundation and Labuan FSA
+Acts as a service provider to the foundation and perform a compliant agent function and acts as a conduit between Foundation and Labuan FSA

 The Protector / Supervisory Person

 A protector or supervisory person may be appointed by the founders.
 These parties may monitor the Council’s decision, the power to add or remove Officers, Council members etc.

 Fees payable to Labuan FSA annual fee for Labuan Private Foundation.
 Application to register a Labuan Private Foundation : 1- to 2 months.